influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/examples/using_alert_topics.md

 ## The Task

-We are going to demonstrate how to setup a `slack` alert topic and send alerts to that topic.
+We are going to demonstrate how to setup a `cpu` alert topic and send alerts to that topic.

 First let's define our simple cpu alert.